centricconsulting/oxidize-template-sandbox/README.md

 ### **EJS Template**

-The EJS template [sample](input/template.ejs) uses template tags to move between Javascript and rendered text.
+The EJS template (sample: [`template.js`](input/template.ejs)) uses template tags to move between Javascript and rendered text.
 The following code objects are accessible for use by Javascript in the template:

 - `jsonHelper` Provides JSONPath query functionality. [`json.helper.js`](src/core/json.helper.js)
 - `codifier` Transforms text so that it can be used in code. [`codifier.js`](src/core/codifier.js)
 - `project` Top level of the metadata object. [`metadata.json`](input/metadata.json)

 This project will also look for a special file-break tag that will be detected and used to split files.
 The `<path>` is relative to the specified target directory and may include nested directories.
+The file-break tag must rendered on its own line.
 ```
 @@@FILE:[<path>]@@@
 ```